codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-flow.md

 ## Flow Builder vs. YAML
-You can create Promotion Workflows through the Flow Builder, a graphical interface, or through a YAML Custom Resource Definition (CRD).
+You can create Promotion Flows through the Flow Builder, a graphical interface, or through a YAML Custom Resource Definition (CRD).
 The Flow Builder visually guides you through creating any type of Promotion Flow.
 See [Create a Promotion Flow](#create-a-promotion-flow).

 Once configured and committed, Promotion Flow settings are saved as a CRD (Custom Resource Definition) within the Shared Configuration Repository in the GitOps Runtime selected as the Configuration Runtime.